marcosnewton/Aidhear/beaue.md

-Beaue uses advanced technology to turn your device into your own hearing aid.
-Our advantages:
-* 1. Unique noise reduction algorithm, which enables you to get clear hearing experience in various environments;
-* 2, the unique lock screen operation and background running function, not only save battery consumption but also make your hearing experience not interrupted;
+Beaue is a simple, easy-to-use application that lets you filter noise and amplify sound in different environments.
+Allows you to customize the magnification of different frequencies and adjust the background noise.
+After digital signal processing, you can display the sound effect on the headphones to make you hear more clearly.

 # contact us
 HaroldR.Cox@foxmail.com